 Graeme Maxton is an economist and writer who presents and facilitates dialogue on the world economy, global business and Asia.
-Well-known for his insights, stimulating presentations and event-chairing style, he delivers punchy, clearly articulated analysis on the risks and opportunities that lie ahead of us.
+Well-known for his insights, stimulating presentations and event-chairing style, he delivers punchy, clearly articulated analysis on the opportunities and risks that lie ahead.

-In his latest book, The End of Progress: how modern economics has failed us, he challenges conventional ideas about the long term prospects for economic growth, the sustainability of humankind's resource use, the consequences of China's rise and the West's measures of progress.
-This book was immediately nominated for the Financial Times – Goldman Sachs 2011 Business Book of the Year award.
+In his latest, recently-released book, The End of Progress: How modern economics has failed us, he challenges conventional ideas about the long term prospects for economic growth, the sustainability of humankind's resource use, the consequences of China's rise and the West's measures of progress.
+This was immediately nominated for the Financial Times – Goldman Sachs 2011 Business Book of the Year award.

-Graeme is a naturally skilled moderator, renowned for his "in-conversation' interview style - both live and recorded - with CEOs and political figures.
-He has chaired conferences and strategic issues sessions with CEOs around the world across a diverse range of industries and geographies, including energy, defence, shipping, banking compliance and manufacturing in China.
+Graeme is a naturally skilled moderator, renowned for his "in-conversation' interview style - both live and recorded - with CEOs and political figures including Carlos Ghosn, President of Nissan, Vincent Cheng, Chairman of HSBC China and Jim Rogers, the investment guru.
+He also chairs meetings, CEO lunches and roundtables around the world on a diverse range of subjects, including energy, defence, shipping, banking compliance and manufacturing in China.

 Until May 2007 he was a regional director of the Economist Intelligence Unit in Asia, responsible for the editorial content of the Corporate Network, a membership programme for senior regional executives.
 He still provides advice to a wide range of businesses including those in automotive, manufacturing, distribution, financial services and consumer goods as well as several Asian governments.